 Best final thesis honoured with the ALLOD Werkstoff Prize

 The graduate Michael Beck (Product Development and Systems Design master’s programme) received the 2020 ALLOD Werkstoff Prize for his master's thesis.
 The graduate constructed and engineered an “entropy rocker” which visualises the entropy/elasticity of elastomer materials.
 Entropy is one of the fundamental thermodynamic state variables which play a key role in many technical applications.
 The rocker therefore shows in a striking manner how stretched rubber samples can contract during heating.
 The entropy rocker can be seen at the following link.

-The award, with a one thousand euro prize, is given out every year by ALLOD Werkstoff GmbH in Burgbernheim to the students who produce the best final theses in the field of plastics and rubber engineering.
+The award, with a one-thousand-euro prize, is presented every year by ALLOD Werkstoff GmbH in Burgbernheim to the students who produce the best final theses in the field of plastics and rubber engineering.
 The award ceremony has now taken place for the eleventh time.

 We would like to congratulate Michael Beck on this award!

 You can read the detailed press release for the ALLOD Werkstoff Prize here.

 Group photo (from the right:) Kurt Gebert (Managing Director of ALLOD Werkstoff GmbH), Michael Beck (prize winner) and Professor Dr. V. Herrmann (supervisor) (© FHWS / S. Frosch)

 A house as adaptable as a chameleon: that’s exactly what three master’s students, Theresa Huber, Katharina Burkart and Alisa Knüttel, developed.
 The three won a total of 1,000 euros for their design from the client St. Bruno-Werk eG Würzburg.